Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ggsave(here("results", "scatterCRECEIVEbyBCKGTLAG.png"), dpi = 300)
 ```

-## Q-Q Plots
+## Prepare Q-Q Plots

 The following code chunk displays Quantile-Quantile (Q-Q) plots to check
-for normal distribution in the data sample for each variable of primary
+for normal distribution in the data sample for each variable.
+The code
-interest.
-The code chunk generates separate `png` files that are saved
+chunk generates separate `png` files for each Q-Q plot, which are saved
 in the `Results` folder.

 ``` r